The Psychology of Mockery

 In sports settings, the same dynamic appears as identity theater.
 The distress of the opposing fan becomes a symbol, proof that one's team identity has power.
 The point is not just that your side won.
 The point is that their side suffered.

-There is a cognitive bias that makes this easier: illusory superiority.
+There is a cognitive structure that makes this easier: illusory superiority.
 People routinely overestimate their own emotional resilience and underestimate how hard certain experiences would hit them.
 Many genuinely believe they would never cry over an election result, never feel wrecked by a game, never spiral over a social loss.
 They confuse unfamiliarity with immunity.
 They mistake their current emotional distance for permanent strength.

 If life turns the dial, the emotions arrive anyway.
 Most people are not as detached as they imagine.
 Mockery often depends on this fantasy of detachment, because the moment you remember your own vulnerability, the laughter stops feeling clean.